JoshCroasdale/Capstone-Project-2024/README.md

  * The instructors and my fellow classmates at Brainstation

 ### About the Author:
-Colin Shanahan is a San Francisco based former mechanical engineer turned Data Scientist and a student at Galvanize's Data Science Immersive program.
-He is also a huge hockey fan.
-You can reach him on [LinkedIn](https://www.linkedin.com/in/c-shan).
+Joshua Croasdale is a Data Science student at BrainStation in Vancouver, BC.

 ## Glossary